≥90% of participants will know how to manage pain appropriately.

 Osteoarthritis (OA) is the most common cause of disability in the older population.

-Osteoarthritis is defined as a joint disease with deterioration of the joint and abnormal bone formation.
+Osteoarthritis is a joint disease with deterioration of the joint and abnormal bone formation.
 OA is present when the endings of the bones - called cartilage, which normally cushion the bones - no longer do their jobs.
 The ends of the bones rub together, and the cartilage wears away.

 NSAIDs, such as ibuprofen (Motrin®, Advil®), naproxen sodium (Aleve®, Naprosyn®), choline and magnesium salicylates (Trilisate®), diclofenac sodium (Voltaren®, Voltaren® XR), celecoxib (Celebrex®), meloxicam (Mobic®), and nabumetone (Relafen®), are recommended by the American Academy of Orthopaedic Surgeons.
 These medications have more side effects than acetaminophen.